Furnaceface: History

 Other area musicians, including Ian Tamblyn and Jim Bryson have also contributed as guest musicians.
-During a live performance in 1997 Slo' Tom received burns due to an onstage pyrotechnic effect; the show was halted but the musician made a full recovery with no scarring.
-Tom also performs occasionally as a country & western singer under the name "Slo' Tom".
+During a live performance in 1997, Stewart received burns due to an onstage pyrotechnic effect; the show was halted but the musician made a full recovery with no scarring.
+Tom also performs occasionally as a country & western singer, under the name "Slo' Tom".
 His band, called Slo' Tom & The Horseshit Heroes (Jim Bryson, Dave Dudley, Geoff Taylor and Graham Collins) released an album, Liquor’s My Lover.
-He has since released three more albums: "Musta Been A Pretty Good Night" (2013)"I'm Sick" (2014) and "Down In A Government Town" (2017).
+He has since released four more albums, backed by a different band, called the Handsome Devils: Musta Been a Pretty Good Night (2013), I'm Sick (2014), Down in a Government Town (2017) and Doing Hard Time (2024).

 Music

-Their music includes everything from heavy riffs to classic pop as well as ska, punk, rockabilly, dance and 60's garage.
+Their music includes everything from heavy riffs to classic pop as well as ska, punk, rockabilly, dance and 1960s garage.
 Their lyrics can be humorous, as in "I’m Getting Fat," and "Too Many Nuts."
 They also have lyrics that comment on local and global issues such as "Nobody to Vote For," a commentary on the 1993 Canadian federal election, and "We Love You, Tipper Gore" about the Parents Music Resource Center and the censorship debate in the 1980s.